Alexander Popov

 (with Martin Goetz and Iliriana Shala)

-Central Bank Innovators
+Central Bank Influencers

 (with Fabio Comazzi, Michael Ehrmann and Klodiana Istrefi)